ianheggie-oaf/scraper_utils_ruby/GUIDELINES.md

 # Project-Specific Guidelines

+These project specific guidelines supplement the general project instructions.
+Ask for clarification of any apparent conflicts with SPECS, IMPLEMENTATION or project instructions.

 ## Error Handling Approaches

 Process each authority's site in issolation - problems with one authority are irrelevant to others.